gantsign/ansible-role-java/README.md

 java_redis_filename:

 # OpenJDK Implementation (hotspot, openj9)
+# Note: support for openj9 is deprecated.
+Openj9 is not available from Eclipse
+# Adoptium.
 java_implementation: hotspot

 # Timeout for JDK download response in seconds
 java_download_timeout_seconds: 600

-# The timeout for the AdoptOpenJDK API
+# The timeout for the AdoptOpenJDK/Adoptium API
 java_api_timeout_seconds: 30
 ```